aashay94/portfolio/README.md

 # PORTFOLIO-APP

-This is the implementaion code for the blog I have written
+This is the implementaion code for the portfolio which I have built using React.js
 - To run this project follow these steps ,
   - clone the repo using `git clone`
   - navigate to folder `portfolio-app`